Overview

 Taiwan ranked 9th in the 2023 Global Digital Competitiveness Index and ranked first globally in five individual indicators, making it a key player in the global digital economy, attracting foreign investment and driving innovation across the island.
 However, market challenges do exist for U.S. companies operating in the digital economy, as many regulations and policies for governing the critical emerging technologies such as AI are still being drafted by the Taiwan authorities.
 Bureaucratic processes do exist for public entities to adopt emerging technologies such as cloud services for the financial services industry, although progress is being made in this regard.

 The Personal Data Protection Act (PDPA) is the primary law governing the collection, processing, and utilization of personal data in Taiwan.
-The PDPA was promulgated the in 1995.
+The PDPA was promulgated in 1995.
 Taiwan is actively working to align the PDPA with international standards, such as the General Data Protection Regulation (GDPR) and Cross-Border Privacy Rules (CBPR).
 As a member of the Asia-Pacific Economic Cooperation (APEC), Taiwan joined the CBPR in 2018 as the seventh economy to join platform.
-The Institute for Information Industry (III) in Taiwan was recognized to be the nineth Accountability Agent in 2021 to help promote and certify Taiwan companies complying with CBPR.
+The Institute for Information Industry (III) in Taiwan was recognized as the nineth Accountability Agent in 2021 to help promote and certify Taiwan companies complying with CBPR.

 In May 2023, Taiwan’s Legislative Yuan (LY) passed an amendment to the PDPA in response to increasing data breaches and a Constitutional Court ruling.
-The amendment significantly raises fines for data breaches up to US$500,000 for severe violations.
-Additionally, the amendment establishes the Personal Data Protection Commission (PDPC) as an independent authority to enforce data protection laws, with a preparatory office founded in December 2023 and full operational status aimed for 2024.
+The amendment significantly raises fines for data breaches up to $500,000 for severe violations.
+Additionally, the amendment establishes the Personal Data Protection Commission (PDPC) as an independent authority to enforce data protection laws, with a preparatory office founded in December 2023 and full operational status aimed for 2025.

 While Taiwan’s Personal Data Protection Act (PDPA) doesn’t explicitly mandate data localization, certain sectors, such as financial services and healthcare, do have additional regulations that impose specific data storage requirements.
 For example, the Financial Supervisory Commission (FSC) has regulations regarding the storage of customer data for financial institutions.